Skip to content

 └── test_app.py

-The Dockerfile should be based on mse-docker-base image and include all dependencies required to run your app.
-The build docker image will be used by the SGX operator.
+The Dockerfile should be based on cenclave-image-base image and include all the dependencies required to run your application.

 from http import HTTPStatus